 Though Pepperstone slippage is extremely rare, especially on the pro account as you will see from our Pepperstone pro account review, here we will detail exactly how it occurs, how you can best avoid it, and the efforts the broker makes to ensure you have the best, slippage-free trading experience.

 Pepperstone is one of the best-recognized ECN brokers in the industry.
 What this helps to ensure is that you will have access to a wide range of assets with some of the deepest liquidity possible from a range of excellent Pepperstone liquidity providers.

 While this provides a great trading environment with lightning-fast execution and the very best prices with no requotes, there is still some room for slippage to occur though instances are very rare and the broker does their best to make sure this does not happen.

 The best way to deal with Pepperstone Slippage

 The place where you are least likely to encounter any slippage is with the Pepperstone Razor account.
 This account type provides ECN execution with almost no instances of slippage and an extremely low starting spread from 0 pips with a $7 per lot round turn commission charged.

 These conditions make this account ideal and a very popular choice among scalpers.
 You can also find out much more about this and other accounts by reading our guide on Pepperstone Account Types.

-If you are already convinced then you can simply visit Pepperstone to open a Pepperstone Razor Account (75.9% of retail CFD accounts lose money) with no minimum deposit needed.
+If you are already convinced then you can simply visit Pepperstone to open a Pepperstone Razor Account (74-89% of retail investor accounts lose money when trading CFDs) with no minimum deposit needed.